 Unlike cartridge razors, safety razors don’t require any plastic, and the blades are actually recyclable because they’re made of just one material (steel – one of the easiest-to-recycle materials we use).

-Recycling Safety Razor Blades:
+How to Recycle Safety Razor Blades:

 Like most of the sustainability improvements I’ve made, this is yet another “why did this take me so long?” moment.
 But there’s no point in that kind of thinking.
 I’m here now, and that’s what matters.